Red-cockaded woodpecker: Conservation

 Due to the energetically expensive process of excavating new cavities, more energy is expended competing for existing home ranges rather than colonizing new areas.
 Cavities are highly sought-out resources by all cavity dwelling species and red-cockadeds have been observed roosting in them as early as the same night the boxes are installed.
 Alpha males usually reside in the best cavity, alpha females in the second best cavity until breeding season when their male partners allow their cavity to turn into the nest cavity.
 Juveniles are left with the lower quality cavities or no cavities at all, forcing them to roost on a branch outside overnight.
 Due to the fact that each family member requires a cavity to roost, land managers may choose to insert additional artificial cavities to boost survival of juveniles.
 Red-cockaded woodpeckers will even recolonize abandoned ranges when cavities are created.

 In addition to the creation of new cavities, methods for protecting existing cavities are also used.
 The most common technique employed is a restrictor plate.
 The plate prevents other species from enlarging or changing the shape of the cavity entrance.
 These restrictor plates must be carefully monitored, however, to ensure that no hindrance is given to the woodpecker.
 Adjustments must also be made as the tree grows.
 Southern flying squirrel exclusion devices may be considered as well.
 A study suggested that managers establish new woodpecker clusters away from streams and limit the use of excess cavities, both factors important in the recruitment of flying squirrels.
 Application of capsaicin on flying squirrel at cavities could be a cost-effective method.

-Intentional habitat destruction by landowners

-Private landowners are prohibited from modifying habitats or taking animals that are protected by the Endangered Species Act (ESA).
-In response to the listing of the Red-cockaded woodpecker, it became common in Eastern Texas for landowners to begin cutting down the long-leaf pine trees so that the woodpeckers would not nest in their trees.
-By eliminating the trees on a piece of privately owned land, the land owners no longer have to abide by the requirements of the U.S. Fish and Wildlife Service biologists.
-By removing available habitat for the endangered species, landowners are able to benefit economically and maintain construction rights to the property.
-This led to the development of the Safe Harbor Agreements in which landowners agreed to manage their land in consistency with the conservation of a species of special conservation concern in return for relaxed ESA protection rules that allow a more flexible management of their own land.